-Indonesia’s highest volcano erupts as evacuations begin amid tsunami fears
+Indonesia’s highest volcano erupts as evacuations carried out amid tsunami fears

 They have also been warned to keep off the southeastern sector area along the Besuk Kobokan river, located about 13km from the crater.

-Joko Sambang, who heads the disaster management agency in Lumajang, East Java province, said hundreds of people have been moved to temporary shelters or left for other safe areas.
-Residents consisted mostly of woman, children and elders.
+Indonesia’s disaster mitigation agency (BNPB) said 1,979 people had been moved to 11 shelters and given masks.

-Japan’s public broadcaster NHK reported that the country’s Meteorology Agency was monitoring for the possibility of a tsunami there after the eruption.
+Japan’s public broadcaster NHK reported that the country’s Meteorology Agency was monitoring for the possibility of a tsunami there after the eruption, but later said that there was no tsunami impact.

+Indonesia’s Center for Volcanology and Geological Hazard Mitigation, PVMBG chief Hendra Gunawan, said a bigger volume of magma could have built up compared with previous eruptions of the volcano, in 2021 and 2020, which could mean greater danger for a bigger area.

+“Semeru’s hot clouds could reach further and at a distance where there are many residences,” he was quoted as saying.

 Semeru, also known as Mahameru, has erupted numerous times in the last 200 years.
 Its last major eruption was in December 2021 which left 51 people dead and several hundreds injured with serious burns.